tursodatabase/libsql/doc/libsql_extensions.md

 ```
 , and they are quite self-descriptive.
 They also work similarly to their `sqlite3_vfs*` counterparts, which they were modeled after.

+It is important to note that wal_methods in themselves should be stateless.
+There are registered globally, and accessible from every connection.
+When state needs to be accessed from the WAL methods, state can be passed as the 7th argument to `libsql_open_v2`.
+This state will then become accessible in the `pMethodData` field of the `libsql_wal` struct passed to the WAL methods.

 ### Using WAL methods

 Custom WAL methods need to be declared when opening a new database connection.